 Step 2: Enter Offer Details

-The first section of this form is Details, where you enter in the offer’s basic information.
+The first section of this form is Details, where you enter the offer’s basic information.
 Fill in each field to the best of your ability; you can always change these values after the offer is created.

 General Offer Information